Suraj08832/RADHA_MUSIC/README.md

 ### 🛠 Commands & Usage

-The ZOYA Music Bot Offers A Range Of Commands To Enhance Your Music Listening Experience On Telegram:
+The RADHA Music Bot Offers A Range Of Commands To Enhance Your Music Listening Experience On Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|